robyvandamme/dotbump/README.md

     dotbump sdk [OPTIONS]

 EXAMPLES:
-    dotbump sdk -t minor -o bump-sdk-result.json
+    dotbump sdk -o bump-sdk-result.json
-    dotbump sdk --type patch -o bump-sdk-result.json
+    dotbump sdk -t patch -o bump-sdk-result.json -s true dotbump sdk --type patch -f ./other/global.json
-    dotbump sdk -t minor -f ./other/global.json --debug true
+    dotbump sdk --debug true --logfile log.txt

 OPTIONS:
     -h, --help        Prints help information
         --debug       Enable debug logging for troubleshooting
+        --logfile     The file to send the log output to
     -t, --type        The bump type.
 Defaults to `minor`.
-Available options are
-                    `minor` and `patch`
+Available options are `minor` and `patch`
     -f, --file        The global.json file to update.
+Defaults to
+                      `./global.json`
-Defaults to `./global.json` -o, --output    Output file name.
-The name of the file to write the result
+    -o, --output      Output file name.
+The name of the file to write the result to.
-                    to.
 The output format is json
+    -s, --security    Only bump the version if the new release is a security
+                      release.
+Defaults to false
 ```

-### Bump .NET Tools Versions
+### Bump .NET Tools Versions (WIP)

 Bumps .NET Tools versions to the latest minor or patch version.